 Pediatrics is different from adult medicine in more ways than one.
 The smaller body of an infant or neonate or a child is substantially different physiologically from that of an adult.
 So treating children is not like treating a miniature adult.

 Congenital defects, genetic variance, and developmental issues are of greater concern to pediatricians than physicians treating adults.
-In addition, there are several legal issues in pediatrics.
+Also, there are several legal issues in pediatrics.
 Children are minors and, in most jurisdictions, cannot make decisions for themselves.
-The issues of guardianship, privacy, legal responsibility, and informed consent should be considered in every pediatric procedure.
+The issues of guardianship, privacy, legal responsibility, and informed consent should be considered in every pediatric care procedure.

 Following the pediatric residency, the pediatrician is eligible for board certification by the American Board of Paediatrics with the successful completion of a comprehensive written examination.
 Recertification is required every seven years.